Coolbass04/SHS-Family-Feud/docs/GAME_OVERVIEW.md

 ## ⚡ Bonus Round Flow

 1. Two players (one from each team finalist, or from the same team) answer 5 quick questions.
-2. The **Moderator** keeps time — usually 20 seconds per player.
+2. **Tech Support** clicks the **Final Round** button to start each player's run.
+3. Timers come from the uploaded `FamilyFeudSHS.json`.
+If a separate timer is needed, the **Moderator** keeps time on a phone.
+4. Designate a **scribe** to write down each player's answers as they speak; do not enter during the timer.
+5. When time ends, **Tech Support** enters the scribed answers into Friendly Feud; repeat for player 2.
-3. Duplicate answers are not allowed.
+6. Duplicate answers are not allowed.
 If repeated, the Host prompts for a new one.
-4. Points are revealed at the end.
+7. Reveal points at the end.

 ---